We're ready to welcome you back to the cinema

 Ticket Prices and Refunds

 We are pleased to offer a new Unwaged Concessionary rate of £4.

 We know that a lot of peoples’ incomes have been severely affected by the current situation and we want our cinema to be an inclusive place for everyone in the community.

 All ticket prices are here.

-In these exceptional circumstances, we will give a full refund if we have to cancel any of our screenings.
-We will also offer you a full refund or a credit note if you have to cancel your visit due to ill health.
-We kindly ask that you contact our Box Office (email or phone) to let us know if you have to cancel your visit, prior to the screening you were going to attend if possible and no later than the following day.
+Please do not visit the cinema if you have any symptoms of Covid-19 or have been told to self-isolate.
+We will offer you a full refund or a credit note if you have to cancel your visit for these reasons.
+We kindly ask that you contact our Box Office (email or phone) to let us know if you have to cancel your visit, prior to the screening you were going to attend.

 We will honour any gift voucher and associated credit that expired while we were shut, and will extend the validity period of any gift voucher still valid to give you more time to redeem them.